G-RTOS/GeMRTOS/manual.md

 Priority discipline determines the sequence in which tasks are executed.
 A priority discipline defines a total order among tasks in the ready state.
 The TCBRDYL lists sort the TCB data structures of the tasks according to the TCBReadyPriority field.
 By previously setting the TCBReadyPriority field to link the TCB data structure to the TCBRDYL lists (by executing the gk_TCBRDYL_Link(GS_TCB \*ptcb) function), different priority disciplines may be implemented.
 For instance, leaving a constant value in the TCBReadyPriority field implements a Fixed Priority discipline, while assigning TCBReadyPriority field = gk_now + TCBDeadline field 1907 implements an Earliest Deadline First priority discipline.

-# A “Hello World” for GRTOS
+# A ???Hello World??? for GRTOS

 These section describes a simple example for setting an application using some of the GRTOS system calls.
 In this example, four task are programed to be executed in 3 processors, with the following features: